subsquid/docs/docs/sdk/reference/processors/evm-batch/logs.md

 :::tip
 As you may observe, the address in the `topic2` is a bit longer than usual (`0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`, 42 chars).
-This is caused by the fact that SubSquid SDK expects `Bytes32[]`; therefore, the length has to be 66 chars long.
+This is caused by the fact that Squid SDK expects `Bytes32[]`; therefore, the length has to be 66 chars long.
 The possible quick fix is to pad the original address with zeros and prepend `0x`.

 ```ts